utnaf/golem/README.md

 ```

 ### Disclaimer
 I'm not an expert in Docker, but this is working good for me.
-In any case please feel free to contribute in improving this if you feel the need by.
+In any case please feel free to contribute in improving this if you feel the need by [writing an issue](https://github.com/utnaf/golem/issues/new).